top of page

 Changing on the Job | Jennifer Garvey Berger

-Perfectionism, Self-Criticism, and Imposter Experiences
+Perfectionism, Self-Criticism, and Imposter Experience

 The Secret Thoughts of Successful Women | Valerie Young